 Dr. Bailey, Please refrain from any future remarks about “Cher” and/or Anjelica Kieltyka as being your friend….I am not your friend…You could not be my friend and write that book….Do not link Anjelica Kieltyka to “Cher” and /or Autogynophilia and or/ non homosexual transexual except in the context that I , Anjelica Kieltyka , vehemently and emphatically refuse that classification/diagnosis/opinion by you.
 Any further remarks by you in print or spoken word or use of my image/video describing me, Anjelica Kieltyka as “Cher” and/or Autogynophilic/non homosexual I will consider libelous and/or slander.
 Most openly and honestly yours, C. Anjelica Kieltyka P.S.
 I hope to teach you a “great deal” more about the souls of transexual women in the days to come.

 Kieltyka now sees that her attempts to express her own feelings and opinions were being exploited and misrepresented by Bailey to further his narrow agenda and interests.
-The entire matter has left her very troubled and distrustful, as she feels Bailey and others have duped and exploited her.
+The entire matter has left her very troubled and distrustful, as she feels Bailey and others like Alice Dreger have duped and exploited her.
 Most people are not going to see past Kieltyka’s eccentricities or unique worldview.
 Like many of the trans people Dreger and Bailey exploit, Kieltyka is an eccentric hoarder who is socially isolated and experiences significant poverty.
 It is much easier for people like Bailey to reduce someone like Kieltyka to a caricature than to treat her like a human being.

-Since those incidents, Kieltyka has done forensic photo analysis for the Arthur C. Pillsbury Foundation.
+Since the 2003 controversy, Kieltyka has done forensic photo analysis for the Arthur C. Pillsbury Foundation.